bodil/purescript-test-unit/README.md

 tests can be run using the functions in the `Test.Unit.QuickCheck` module.
-It exports two functions, `quickCheck` and `quickCheck'`, which work like their QuickCheck counterparts, except they produce `TestUnit` actions so they integrate cleanly with Test-Unit.
+It exports two functions, `quickCheck` and `quickCheck'`, which work like their QuickCheck counterparts, except they produce `Test` actions so they integrate cleanly with Test-Unit.

 ```purescript
 module Test.Main where